sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

   data-efficient at learning strong visual representations.
 Psychophysic experiments suggest that toddlers develop fundamental visual properties between the ages of one and three, which likely affect their perceptual system.
-  Especially, they become able to recognize impoverished variants of daily objects, pay more attention to the shape of an object to categorize it, move objects in specific orientations and progressively generalize over the configural arrangement of objects' parts.
+  They begin to recognize impoverished variants of daily objects, pay more attention to the shape of an object to categorize it, move objects in specific orientations and progressively generalize over the configural arrangement of objects' parts.
 The post examines whether these four visual properties also emerge in off-the-shelf machine learning (ML) vision models.
-Throughout this post, we reproduce and complement previous studies by comparing toddlers and a large set of diverse pre-trained vision models for each visual property.
+We reproduce and complement previous studies by comparing toddlers and a large set of diverse pre-trained vision models for each visual property.
 This way, we unveil the interplay between these visual properties and highlight the main differences between ML models and toddlers.
 date: 2025-04-28
 future: true